lcolucci/datasciencecoursera/GettingCleaningData_FinalProject/README.md

 ==================================================================

 ####Greetings!
-And welcome to my submission for the final class project on "Getting and Cleaning Data"!
+And welcome to my submission for the final class project on "Getting and Cleaning Data".

 ==================================================================